-Contingency brackets let you set the amount of recurring fees based on a range of different loan numbers (e.g. payment amount).
+When you set up recurring charges, you have the option of using a fixed dollar amount, a percentage of a loan amount, or an amount determined by a contingency bracket.
+Contingency brackets let you set the amount of recurring fees based on a range of different loan numbers, giving you more precise control over what charges are issued.
 This article will go over the types of contingency brackets and how to create and use a new bracket.

 You can specify the following for the bracket:

 - Start – This is the lowest dollar amount that will still qualify for this bracket.

 - Stop – This is the highest dollar amount that will still qualify for this bracket.
 Entering a plus + will include anything greater than the start value.

 - Type – This is the type of the bracket: Current Principal Balance, Original Principal Base, Next Due Amount, or Payment Amount.